 chocolate, like we have today, it was mixed with shredded tobacco.
-And and "corporations are not the center of the universe".1
+And that "it is better to be a human being dissatisfied than a fool satisfied".1

 Citing Your Sources: All citations should be done in footnotes, following the rules below.
 Footnote text should otherwise be in the same font, size, and style as the rest of your paper.
 The following is an example: